FLAT: Fused Lasso Regression with Adaptive Minimum Spanning Tree with Applications on Thermohaline Circulation: Fused Lasso Regression With Adaptive Minimum Spanning Tree

-Regarding the sparsity of high-dimensional spatial features, we conduct variable selection via additional Lasso penalty to shrink coefficients to zero and to decrease model complexity.
-The objective function of FLAT is
+To further includes the continuous spatial heterogeneity with the regularization defined in \eqref{Hbeta1}, we further denote $\pi_{(s_i, s_j)} = 1 / \tilde{d}(s_i, s_j)^\gamma $ as the adaptive weights between any two spatial \((s_i, s_j)\) for all $(s_i, s_j) \in \mathbb{E}$ and $0$ otherwise.
+Although $\gamma$ can be any positive constant to control the adaptiveness of regularization, we follow the recommendation of \citet{zou2006adaptive} and set $\gamma=1$ in both simulations in Section \ref{S3} and real-data analysis in Section \ref{S4}.
+Then we propose the objective function of FLAT as

 where $\lambda_1$ and $\lambda_2$ are tuning parameters controlling the strength of penalization to capture the discrete spatial heterogeneity and the sparsity in spatial features.
 The adaptive weights $\bm{\pi}$ further enhance the detection of spatial heterogeneity while reducing the estimation error for the spatial locations with homogeneity.
+With the specially designed regularization based on the adaptive-minimum-spanning tree, we can effectively detect the discrete spatial heterogeneity and select the spatial features simultaneously while estimate the continuous spatial coefficients by optimizing \eqref{FLAT_original}.
+The details of the derivation and the algorithms are given in Section \ref{FLATdetailsalgo} of Appendix, and the R tools for FLAT are publicly available\footnote{\url{https://github.com/ZhaoyuXingStat/FLAT}}.
+We next investigate the numerical performance of $ \hat{\boldsymbol{\beta}}_{\mathrm{FLAT}}$ in the following sections.